SabrinaPau/01_Getting-started/github_cheatsheet.md

 * automatically displayed on the front page of the repo
 ##### add gitignore file
 * for folders and files which should be excluded from being uploaded to github
-* exclude /data folder and credentials information like API keys, confidential data, etc.
+* exclude data folder and credentials information like API keys, confidential data, etc.
 ##### add licence
 * MIT licence